codemacUT/prompt2pic-ai/README.md

 ## 🎨 Prompt2Pic AI — Telegram Image Generation Bot

 Generate cinematic AI images instantly through Telegram — no complex prompt-writing needed.
-[🧠 Try the Bot on Telegram](https://t.me/workflow9502_bot) (May be temporarily unavailable)
+🧠 Try the Bot on Telegram￼ (May be temporarily unavailable)

-**Prompt2Pic AI** is an intelligent Telegram bot built using n8n workflows, designed to solve a common problem with AI image generation — the need for perfect prompt-writing.
-It transforms simple user messages into refined, cinematic prompts using Google Gemini, automatically generating professional-quality visuals without any prompt engineering skill required.
+Prompt2Pic AI is an intelligent Telegram bot built using n8n workflows that removes the need for perfect prompt-writing.
+It transforms simple user messages into refined, cinematic prompts using Google Gemini and generates high-quality images automatically — all through a single chat message.

-It leverages **Google Gemini (PaLM) APIs** for natural language refinement and image generation, while maintaining a fully automated Telegram-based interface.
+Powered by Google Gemini (PaLM) APIs, it performs natural-language prompt refinement and image generation while maintaining a fully automated Telegram-based interface.

----
+⸻

-🚦 Current Status (Important)
+## 🚦 Current Status

 The Gemini image generation API is currently unstable.
-As a result, the live bot may show:
+This may cause the live bot to respond with:

 ⚠️ “The service is currently under heavy load.
 Please try again in a moment.”

-The bot’s architecture and workflows remain fully functional — this limitation is external.
+All internal workflows and automation logic remain fully functional — the limitation is entirely on the external API.

 ⸻

-🎥 Full Demo Video
+## 🎥 Full Demo Video

 Even if the live bot is temporarily unavailable, you can still view the complete functionality here: